HackYourFuture/presentation-module/assignment1.md

 Now rehearse your presentation a few times.
 You can do this in front of the mirror, in the shower, to a friend or a peer, whatever works for you.
 The more you practice, the better you will get.
 Try to think of some of the basic principles of a good presentation.

 ## C. Record a video
 It’s time to record your presentation.
-Once you're done, share the recording in the Slack class channel.
+Once you're done, share the recording in the Slack cohort channel.

 ## D. Receive and give feedback
 After you finish your presentation, it is important to give feedback.
-Please provide orderly feedback to the classmate you were paired with, based on the followings:
+Please provide orderly feedback to the colleague you were paired with, based on the followings:

 - main positive point
 - main challenge